Hu Qiaomu: Subsequent career and intellectual contributions

 During the 1980s, together with Deng Liqun, he was one of the most important conservative theoretician of the Party.
-In early 1983, a propaganda directive was issued with Hu Qiaomu’s guidance regarding "popularizing science and opposing religious superstition".
+In early 1983, a propaganda directive was issued with Hu Qiaomu's guidance regarding "popularizing science and opposing religious superstition".
 Hu played a role in the drafting of the Selected Works of Deng Xiaoping and, on 13 July 1983, he delivered an internal speech celebrating its publication.
 Hu played an important role in launching the Anti-Spiritual Pollution Campaign in 1983.
-On 30 October, Hu Qiaomu and Deng Liqun announced the of the resignation of People's Daily editor Hu Jiwei and his deputy Wang Ruoshui.
+On 30 October, Hu Qiaomu and Deng Liqun announced the resignation of the People's Daily editor Hu Jiwei and his deputy Wang Ruoshui.
 On 3 January 1983, Hu Qiaomu delivered a speech at the Central Party School arguing that alienation occurred only in capitalist societies.
-Deng Xiaoping encouraged Hu's speech's publication in the People’s Daily but also told Hu to "allow debate, and don’t hit people with a big stick".
+Deng Xiaoping encouraged Hu's speech's publication in the People's Daily but also told Hu to "allow debate, and don't hit people with a big stick".
 On 26 January, Hu wrote a letter to Zhou Yang, one of those targeted in the campaign, which included a poem that he had written which promised "the wound will heal, and friendship will remain".

 Hu also developed a reputation as a major leader on cultural issues.
 Among other contributions, he provided input on the script of The Song of the Chinese Revolution to improve its historical accuracy.
-In 1984, while visiting Xiamen, Hu declared that "Special economic zones are not special political zones, and whollyowned [foreign] enterprises are not foreign concessions.".
+In 1984, while visiting Xiamen, Hu declared that "special economic zones are not special political zones, and whollyowned [foreign] enterprises are not foreign concessions."
 After the 1989 Tiananmen Square protests and massacre, Hu Qiaomu argued the failure to properly control the press "guided matters in the direction of chaos".
 In March 1990, Hu declared that CCP history "is not orientated to the past; it is to confront the present and face the future" and "support the leadership of the party".
 Hu wrote the speech for CCP General Secretary Jiang Zemin for the 70th Anniversary of the CCP in July 1991.
 He died in 1992.